Khovanov complexes of rational tangles: Khovanov complexes of rational tangles

+\begin{example} Let us calculate $\Kb{5,1}$ without worrying about the quantum gradings or the precise homological degrees (but we will of course keep track of the relative homological degrees).
+With $[5]$ as $T_1$ and $[1]$ as $T_2$ in the planar arc diagram corresponding to the product of two tangles (analogous to that in Figure~\ref{kh-2}), we obtain the following complex.

+The right-most anticommuting square of the complex, consisting only of saddles, simplifies in the same way as in the calculation of $\Kb{2}$ in the proof of Proposition~\ref{proof-ints}.
+After using the square isomorphism on the left-two anti-commuting squares, and some isomorphisms to remove minus signs, we obtain the following complex.

+So $\Kb{5,1}$ is actually homotopic to a zig-zag complex.
+Representing the complex this way, however, makes it hard to determine the geometry of underlying zig-zag, as well as being inefficient.
+We instead represent this as a `dot diagram', illustrated below and explained in the caption.

+We haven't labeled the morphisms, but there is no need to since all can be determined from the diagram --- each of the five `straight' segments in the dot diagram contain a saddle, which determines the rest of the morphisms along the segment.
+(Recall that, as remarked earlier, in the minimal complex of a rational tangle, there are (up to sign) only six morphisms.
+This and the fact that $\partial^2 = 0$ determines the other morphisms.
+For example, if a saddle map $\miniinf \rightarrow \minizero$ is followed by an unknown morphism $\minizero \rightarrow \minizero$, the unknown morphism must be ether $c$ or $d$, but only $d$ composes with $s$ to give 0.
+Similar statements apply to the other unknown compositions.
+This concludes the calculation. \end{example}

 For the remainder of the paper, we'll describe a zig-zag complex by its backbone of non-zero morphisms, writing these as a word.
-(Staring at one $z$-end of the zig-zag complex, we follow the backbone of non-zero morphisms until we reach the other $z$-end, writing down the morphisms along the way.)
-We call this word a \emph{morphism string} of a zig-zag complex.
+Staring at one $z$-end of the zig-zag complex, we follow the backbone of non-zero morphisms until we reach the other $z$-end, writing down the morphisms along the way.
+We call this word the \emph{morphism string} of a zig-zag complex.
+For example the morphism string of the minimal complex for $\Kb{5}$ is $ababs$.